Skip to main content

 When batch uploading, copy the contents of your .env file and paste them into the modal.

-If you're not using an .env file to store your variables, run something like the following command to output your environment variables to your terminal:
+If you're not using an .env file to store your variables, run something like the following command to output your secrets to your terminal:

 env | grep 'DEV'